-This year's Guest of Honour is the award-winning design and office .
+This year’s Guest of Honour is the award-winning design and architecture office Neri&Hu.
 Neri&Hu is creating an installation at Stockholm Furniture & Light Fair 2019 that highlights social issues unique to China.
 The traditional Chinese village, which is disappearing at an alarming rate, is depicted in the installation.
 Lyndon Neri and Rossana Hu will hold their talk with the moderation of Marcus Fairs, Dezeen founder, on 6 February 13:00 – 14:30.

 The program will be held on stage next to the Design Bar in Victoria Hall and includes almost 100 speakers and around 40 program points.